inloco/kustomize-plugins/argoproject/README.md

-# Argo AppProject Kustomize Generator Plugin
+# ArgoProject Kustomize Generator Plugin

-It is a plugin for [Kustomize](https://github.com/kubernetes-sigs/kustomize) that allows you to generate an Argo's AppProject and Applications with its access control definitions.
+It is a plugin for [Kustomize](https://github.com/kubernetes-sigs/kustomize) that allows you to generate Argo's AppProject and Applications with its access control definitions.

 ## Using